MrAdamskyyS/Project-X/README.md

 - "Ghost-car" script for replaying the player's best lap (with current limitations).

 # Installation
-To play Project: X, launch ProjectX.exe form build folder.
+To play Project: X, launch ProjectX.exe from build folder.

 # Controls
 - WSAD to control car